 Your summary should highlight key concepts and describe the main argument(s).
-(Please draw on what you learned at the January 12 tutorial meeting about "describing arguments.")
+(Please draw on what we discussed learned at the January 12 class meeting about "describing arguments.")

-1 In the 3rd edition (2017), which will be available shortly for purchase in the bookstore and on library reserve, this material is on pp. 17-22.
+1 In the 3rd edition (2017), available for purchase in the bookstore and on library reserve, this material is on pp. 17-22.

-Your observations about the text should be backed up with references that allow your reader to see what they are based on; for this purpose, please use in-text parenthetical page references, as in this sample sentence:
+Your observations about the text should be backed up with references that allow your reader to see what they are based on; for this purpose, please use in-text parenthetical page references, as in this sample sentence quoting from Sartre, Anti-Semite and Jew: